 And I did it!
 I'm so proud.

 I learned that baking really takes time and commitment.
-If you have all of the ingredients and equipment on hand and don't expect to come together in an hour, you'll have a nice final product.
+If you have all of the ingredients and equipment on hand and don't expect it to come together in an hour, you'll have a nice final product.

 Explains why I've never mastered it.
 I'm the queen of substitutions and half-assery in the kitchen.
 But this time, this time!
 I really followed the recipe, took my time, and ended up with a great pie.